 The common man’s desire is exemplified by Chaplin’s lovable little tramp: wrapped in rags, but exuding the mannerisms and attitude of the upper class; hungry and homeless, but ever full of hope.
 For, even outcasts deserve a secure place to belong to, and proper clothes, and food.
 They certainly have the freedom to momentarily forget their pangs and to experience and dream of a slice of the great American Dream.

 The unreal, sadly, is short lived.
 The woman of the streets wakes in a luxurious bed, realizing that she has overstayed, and as she flees, a vertical wipe, marking her transition, comes crashing down heavily like a curtain over her dreams.
+Modern Times

 The importance of determination, positivity, and employment is emphasized, in the concluding section, with the image of the tramp rushing like an arrow through a dense forest of people, right up to and inside the gate of a newly-opened factory.
 Chaplin, it must be mentioned here, was of the firm belief that the solution to industrialization lay in the creation of mass job opportunities.